 Henry Worsley wanted to complete the unfinished expedition of his Hero Ernest Shackleton by walking across the entire continent, via the South Pole.
 Like Scott and Shackleton, Henry was a military man; serving as Commanding Officer of the 2nd Battalion, The Royal Green Jackets.
 He became the “first man into Helmand” when in

 2006 he went without body armour to meet Imams and Elders before the arrival of the UK task force in Afghanistan.
 He had covered 913 miles over 71 days on his own, when just 30 miles short of his goal, he had to call for help after succumbing to exhaustion and severe dehydration.
 His secondary goal was to raise £100,000 for a charity caring for Army veterans.
 He is continuing to surparse that target.

 Worsley enjoyed all the modern aides of navigation and communication, the latest in protective clothing.
 Reaching out to his supporters through Facebook, Twitter and live streaming to the internet.
 He uploaded a daily audio diary of his extraordinary solo journey.
-In his last broadcast, sent from Antarctica, he told supporters: “When my hero, Ernest Shackleton, was 97 miles from the South Pole on the morning of January the 9th 1909, he said he’d shot his bolt.
+In his last broadcast, sent from Antarctica, he told supporters: “When my hero, Ernest Shackleton, was 97 miles from his goal on the morning of January the 9th 1909, he said he’d shot his bolt.

 “Well, today I have to inform you with some sadness that I too have shot my bolt.”
 He described how he could no longer push one ski in front of the other.
 “My summit is just out of reach.”

 He radioed for help and was airlifted to a hospital in Chile where he died.
 Run down and exhausted he had contracted internal infections that overwhelmed his immune system.